Chronic Kidney Disease: Cardiovascular Disease and Dyslipidemia

 How should patients with chronic kidney disease and underlying cardiovascular disease be managed?

-How can I minimize the risk of contrast-induced nephropathy in my patient undergoing cardiac catheterization?
+How can I minimize the risk of contrast-induced nephropathy (CIN) in my patient undergoing cardiac catheterization?

 CKD is a major risk factor for CIN, and its incidence increases with decreasing GFR.
 Administration of intravenous radiocontrast may result in acute kidney injury due to tubular dysfunction.
-The risk of contrast-induced nephropathy (CIN) is quite variable in the literature and ranges from essentially less than 1% to greater than 50%, depending on presence of comorbid conditions and the threshold change in serum creatinine used to define index cases of CIN.
-The biggest risk factors include pre-existing CKD at baseline, diabetes, elderly patients, intravascular volume depletion, concurrent use of NSAIDs, use of non-iso-osmotic agents, volume of dye load, multiple dye loads (within 48 to 72 hours of one another), and multiple myeloma.
+The risk of CIN is quite variable in the literature and ranges from essentially less than 1% to greater than 50%, depending on presence of comorbid conditions and the threshold change in serum creatinine used to define index cases of CIN.
+The major risk factors include pre-existing CKD at baseline, diabetes, older age, intravascular volume depletion, concurrent use of NSAIDs, use of non-iso-osmotic agents, volume of dye load, multiple dye loads (within 48-72 hours of one another), and multiple myeloma.
 Serum creatinine should be measured pre-procedure and then at 48 to 72 hours following the application of contrast in all patients determined at risk of CIN.

 Ensure that the patient is adequately volume expanded.
-Normosaline is the crystalloid most commonly used (1–1.5 mL/kg/h for 12 h pre-procedure and up to 24 h post procedure, although longer infusion periods may be considered in the setting of more severe renal dysfunction, cognizant of the risk of inducing hypervolemia).
-There is evidence that sodium bicarbonate may have further beneficial effect, perhaps by mitigating free radical-induced injury.
+Normal saline is the crystalloid most commonly used (1–1.5 mL/kg/h for 12 h pre-procedure and up to 24 h post procedure, although longer infusion periods may be cautiously considered in the setting of more severe renal dysfunction, cognizant of the risk of inducing hypervolemia).
+There is evidence that sodium bicarbonate may also have a beneficial effect on preventing CIN, perhaps by mitigating free radical-induced injury.
 For example, two meta-analyses have reported a 43-48% reduction in the odds of CIN with the use of sodium bicarbonate based solutions.
 However, these results should be interpreted carefully given the quality of some studies included.

 Concurrent use of diuretics or osmotic agents such as mannitol to augment urine flow is not beneficial and may in fact worsen renal injury.